 Policy 8.1E.10.
 Floodproofing of sanitary sewer systems.
-New sanitary sewer facilities in the hurricane vulnerability zone shall be floodproofed to prevent raw sewage from leaking into sanitary sewer during floods.
+New sanitary sewer facilities in the hurricane vulnerability zone shall be floodproofed to prevent raw sewage from leaking into sanitary sewer during floods related to tidal inundation or storm events.
 New septic tanks shall be fitted with backflow preventers.

 Policy 8.1E.11.
 Designation of the St. Lucie near-shore reef as a national marine sanctuary.
 Martin County shall coordinate with the FDEP, Federal Marine Sanctuary Program and Treasure Coast Regional Planning Council to evaluate the designation of the St. Lucie near-shore reefs, located at Bathtub Reef Park, as a national marine sanctuary.
 Evaluation of the designation should include the maintenance of a protective dune to safeguard MacArthur Boulevard as an emergency evacuation route, underground utilities extending into Sailfish Point, park infrastructure and continued reasonable use of Bathtub Reef Park.
+The County should coordinate with FDEP to establish a conservation and restoration plan and assist in its implementation.

 Policy 8.1E.12.
 Beach renourishment.
-The County shall coordinate all applications for beach renourishment with applicable federal, state and regional agencies.
+The County shall continue to coordinate all applications for beach renourishment with applicable federal, state and regional agencies.
 It shall also cooperate with other local sponsors in a review and comment function for beach renourishment proposals that may have an effect on the resources of Martin County.